gokcedilek/portfolio/content/authors/admin/_index.md

 #     url: ""

 # Short bio (displayed in user profile at end of posts)
 bio: Hi, I'm Gokce!
 I'm a 3rd year Computer Science student at the [University of British Columbia](https://www.ubc.ca/).
 This portfolio consists of my school & personal projects, work experience, resume, and any related technical experience.
+Feel free to [contact me](https://gokce-dilek.netlify.app/#contact) if you would like to get in touch!

 interests:
   - Machine Learning & Data Science